A landing theorem for entire functions with bounded post-singular sets: Introduction

-The counterexample from \cite{R3S} mentioned above shows that entire functions, even those with bounded postsingular sets, need not be {\hairy}.
-However, the same article also establishes {\hairyness} for a large and natural class of functions, as follows.
-The \emph{Eremenko-Lyubich class} $\BB$ consists of those transcendental entire function for which $S(f)$ is bounded, and hence compact.
+The counterexample from \cite{R3S} mentioned above shows that entire functions, even those with bounded postsingular sets, need not be {criniferous}.
+However, the same article also establishes {criniferousness} for a large and natural class of functions, as follows.
+The \emph{Eremenko-Lyubich class} $\BB$ consists of those transcendental entire functions for which $S(f)$ is bounded, and hence compact.
 (If $\P(f)$ is bounded, then $f\in \BB$ by definition.)
-It is proved in \cite{R3S} that $f$ is {\hairy} whenever $f\in\BB$ and $f$ has \emph{finite order of growth}, i.e.,
+It is proved in \cite{R3S} that $f$ is {criniferous} whenever $f\in\BB$ and $f$ has \emph{finite order of growth}, i.e.,

-Furthermore, any finite composition of functions with these properties is also {\hairy}.
+Furthermore, any finite composition of functions with these properties is also {criniferous}.

 To discuss periodic hairs, let us use the following definition from~\cite{Re08}.